Chapter 1: Destructive

 “It doesn’t seem hard on you,” I grumbled.

-“I’m going to miss you,” I finally muttered, the first kind thing I’d said all morning.
+“I’m going to miss you, that’s all,” I finally muttered, the first positive thing I’d said all morning.
 Or possibly all week.

 “I’m going to miss you too.”
 She drew my face to hers, placing her eyes elsewhere when she caught my gaze.
 “You know how much we need the money.”